How to Prepare for and Escape a House Fire

 • Never leave children unattended near operating stoves or burning candles, even for a short time.

-• Check under beds and in closets for burned matches, evidence your child may be playing with fire.
+• Check under beds and in closets for burned matches, which may indicate that your child has been playing with fire.

 #2 Make an Escape Plan

 a.
-Create a map
+Create a map that includes:

 • every bedroom